 What is "Natural Young Angus Beef"?

-Hollin Farms is a three generational family farm near Delaplane, Virginia in northern Fauquier County.
-Natural Young Angus Beef comes from yearlings that weigh about 750 to 950 pounds as compared to Industrial feedlot steers which weigh about 1200 pounds.
+Hollin Farms is a four generation family farm near Delaplane, Virginia in northern Fauquier County.
+Natural Young Angus Beef comes from yearlings that weigh about 700 to 950 pounds as compared to Industrial feedlot steers which weigh about 1200 pounds.
 "Natural Beef" is from animals that have received no antibiotics in their feed and have no growth implants.
-In contrast, almost all beef that you buy in the grocery stores comes from feedlots where the feed is "medicated" with antibiotics and the animals receive estrogen growth implants.
+In contrast, most beef that you buy in the grocery stores comes from feedlots where the feed is "medicated" with antibiotics and the animals receive estrogen growth implants.
 "Natural Beef" is also primarily forage-raised beef (http://eatwild.com), high in healthy Omega-3 fatty acids.
 Angus is the name of the breed a black English breed renowned for its beef quality.
 We also raise Angus/Hereford cross cattle which combine the best of these two breeds with hybrid vigor.
 We have the same cattle as those in the popular Certified Angus Beef program.

 The animals are raised on pastures and not in the confined feedlots/industrial systems that provide most American beef (http://www.pbs.org/wgbh/pages/frontline/shows/meat/industrial).